 Additional concurrent validity evidence is found in the moderate correlations between CWB scores and the Core Drivers scales.
 The Disciplined scale was negatively correlated with both CWB measures while the Driven and Outgoing scales held positive correlations.
 Such relationships are in line with the existing literature and previously shared validity evidence that identified a relationship between the aforementionedCore Drivers scales and anti-social dispositions (Mount et al., 2006).

 Finally, to test the predictive validity of the Core Drivers Diagnostic, its correlation with manager ratings of performance were investigated.
-Contextual performance was positively correlated with Considerate scores, while task performance was correlated to high Driven and low Stable scores.
+Using a machine-learning approach, the Core Drivers diagnostic was found to be an accurate predictor of performance ratings explaining about 10-15% of the variance in contextual and task performance.
 These findings not only demonstrate the assessment’s ability to predict future performance, they are in line with previous research that has identified the psychological determinants of career success (Hogan, Chamorro-Premuzic, & Kaiser, 2013).

 Criterion Validity Summary